 A credit or security freeze is a stronger measure than a fraud alert.
-It literally locks your credit report from viewing for the purpose of new lines of credit, and for some employment and tenancy.
+It literally locks your credit report from viewing for the purpose of new lines of credit, and for some employment and tenancy purposes.
 When in place, potential creditors, insurance companies, landlords and some employers doing financial background checks may be told that your report is unavailable for viewing.
-The price varies from state to state and is usually free for victims of identity theft (Please see our State and Local Resource Map for your states freeze law).
+The price varies from state to state and is usually free for victims of identity theft (please see our State Resources Map for your state’s freeze law).
 This product is typically added to other identity theft services.
-For more information about Credit Freezes see ITRC Fact Sheet 124.
+For more information about Credit Freezes see ITRC Fact Sheet FS 124.

 Ask the following questions?

 - What are costs and fees associated with the service?

 - What is the company’s reputation?

 - Will the credit freeze product provider contact you at the time of credit application?

 - How long does it take this product provider to activate your freeze?

 - Is a “live person” readily available by phone if you have questions?

 - What help is provided if you find you are an identity theft victim due to a failure to observe a freeze?

 - Do they make overreaching claims, such as “our product always prevents identity theft?”